Use this command to install Symlink Creator with WinGet:

 Symlink Creator

-Symlink Creator is a GUI app for creating symbolic links (symlinks), and it is based on the mklink command.
-You can create multiple symlinks at a time.
+Symlink Creator is a Windows GUI app for creating multiple symbolic links (symlinks) at once using the mklink command.

 Suppose, you have a special folder that is linked to your online storage like Google Drive.
 You might want some specific files/folders to be backed up from other folders.
 A traditional shortcut file is not helpful here to back up those files.
 In this scenario, you can use Symlink Creator for backup purposes without duplicating those files/folders in the special folder.